UBC-MDS/fixml/report/final_report/final_report.md

 3. **Test Function Specification Generation**: Users select desired test recommendations and prompt the application to generate test function specifications and references.
 These are reliable starting points for users to enrich the ML system test suites.

 ### Evaluation Results

+We evaluated the quality of the ML Test Completeness Score and its breakdown using the repositories mentioned in Openja et al. (2023) on two metrics: Accuracy and Consistency.
+(FIXME: would it be better to show a table of the repos? like how the Openja does?)
+We run 30 runs on each of the repositories.

+#### Accuracy

+To examine the accuracy of the output on a given repository, we need ground truth, i.e. satisfied or not for each checklist items, on that repository.
+We manually evaluated the `lightfm` (FIXME: link), `qlib` (FIXME: link) and `DeepSpeech` (FIXME: link), and compared the system output to the manually created ground truth.

+(FIXME: table: checklist id, title, (ground truth, (lightfm, qlib, DeepSpeech)))

+Below plot shows the comparison of the satisfaction determined by our system of each checklist and the ground truth for `lightfm`, `qlib` and `DeepSpeech`.

+(FIXME: jitter-mean-sd plot (checklist item vs. score) for each repo)

+We found that, for the items that are truly satisfied (score = 1), our system tends to determine them as partially satisfied (score = 0.5); for the items that are partially satisfied (score = 0.5), our system often determine them as not satisfied (score = 0).
+The table below summarizes our finding for each repository.

+(FIXME: contingency table)

+The inaccuracy may attribute to the room of improvement of the prompt of each checklist item, defined in the "Requirement" in the checklist.

+#### Consistency

+The LLM output is not deterministic, so the completeness score is not deterministic too.
+The question we want to examine here is: How inconsistent the scores are for the checklist items?

+The chart below shows the standard deviations of the score for each checklist item, and each color dot corresponds to the standard deviation of a checklist item from 30 runs of specific repository.

+(FIXME: jitter-boxplot, checklist item vs. SD)

+We found that some items, e.g. item 3.2 "Data in the Expected Format", tend to have high standard deviations for all the repositories.
+This might be due to poor quality of the prompt, in a way that the LLM finds them ambiguous and hence hard to give consistent result.
+Prompt engineering might solve the problem.

+On the other hand, items like 5.3 "Ensure Model Output Shape Aligns with Expectation" tend to have lower standard deviations, but there are outliers yielding exceptionally high standard deviations.
+It may be because those repositories are unorthodox, careful manual examination is required to archive a more robust conclusion.

+(FIXME: where to include the comparison and comments about 3.5-turbo to 4o?)

 ## Conclusion